Bcowing/DirtOS/README.md

   - -L _filename_
     - Allows you to specify an alternate log file name when the -B parameter is used.
 Otherwise the default log file name will be used.
 If an absolute path is not specified, the log file will be created in the default log file directory

-- **NTOPNG – ** A passive network monitoring tool focused on flows and statistics that can be obtained from the traffic captured by the server.
+- **NTOPNG** - A passive network monitoring tool focused on flows and statistics that can be obtained from the traffic captured by the server.
 NTOPNG centers and has been developed around some basic concepts that include network interfaces and hosts.
 It can generate alerts to report the occurrence of events and user-configurable thresholds.
 - **How to use NTOPNG:**

 To use Ntopng you must access it via port 3050 within a browser.
 Upon coming to the login page, you must have an account made to login with.
 Once logged in Ntopng offers detailed graphs that display information about a network and the hosts on that network.
 Once you are in the webpage GUI, you will be presented with information about the &quot;Top Flow Talkers&quot; or the assets using the most bandwidth.
 You can double click on these &#39;talkers&#39; to view detailed information about the active flows for that asset.
 Some information that can be found here: The application being used, the OSI Layer 4 protocol, the client name &amp; port, the server, a breakdown between the client and server, total bytes of data and additional information.

 If you select &#39;Hosts&#39;, you will view a pie graph with the &quot;top hosts&quot; that have sent and received connection from the machine this program is installed on.
 Additionally, you can click on the host IP address, and this will take you to a page that displays more detailed information about that host.
 This includes the OS of the device connected, the sent and received traffic broken down, the MAC address of the device, etc. You can also view the ports that this device connects via, the protocols that the device uses to connect, the packets sent back and forth, etc.

-- **OPENVAS – ** OpenVAS is a full-featured vulnerability scanner.
+- **OPENVAS** - OpenVAS is a full-featured vulnerability scanner.
 Its capabilities include unauthenticated testing, authenticated testing, various high level and low-level Internet and industrial protocols, performance tuning for large-scale scans and a powerful internal programming language to implement any type of vulnerability test.
 The scanner is accompanied by a vulnerability tests feed with a long history and daily updates.
 This Greenbone Community Feed includes more than 50,000 vulnerability tests.

 OpenVAS offers a multitude of services such as: